 Breastfeeding is a really hot topic right now.
 Women on social media are trying to normalize breastfeeding in public.
 Doctors are telling their patients that breast is best.
 The American Academy of Pediatrics is saying that babies should be exclusively breastfed for the first 6 months of their lives.
 With so much pressure to breastfeed, it is important to make sure that every mom has the resources available to successfully breastfeed if that is her choice.

 Pregnancy is an exiting, overwhelming, and downright emotional time!
 There are so many questions that most women have, and it really helps to do your research.
 Fortunately for the women of 2017, there are nearly infinite resources out there to teach us about what to expect when pregnant.
 In fact, there are so many resources that it can be hard to know where to start.
+There are a lot of great books for pregnancy out there.
 Let me make it a little easier on you with this list of 5 books that every pregnant woman needs to read.

 Hi Readers!
 I am so excited to tell you that I shared my first guest post over at Swaddles n Bottles.
 Caroline had graciously shared an article that I wrote entitled “10 Things I Wish I Would Have Known Before Being an Exclusive Pumper”